Summarize this with

 Mistake 1: Generic thank-you replies as the default If the AI generates the same sentence for 5-star reviews every time, it will be noticed quickly, either by users who read the same reply under multiple reviews, or by Apple, which flags near-identical responses.
 The solution: train at least 5 to 7 response variants with slight wording differences and rotate them randomly.

-Mistake 2: Automation without brand voice training An AI that hasn't been trained on the changelog and the support docs writes generic marketing-speak.
-"Thank you for your valuable feedback, we will pass your suggestion on to our team."
-That's not an answer, that's a placeholder machine.
-Good tools allow uploading PDFs (FAQs, tech docs), changelogs and historical responses, and use these as context for each individual reply.
+Mistake 2: Automation without brand voice training An AI that isn't trained on the changelog and the support docs writes generic marketing-speak.
+"Thank you very much for your valuable feedback, we will pass your suggestion on to our team.“ That's not a reply, that's a placeholder machine.
+Good tools allow you to upload PDFs (FAQs, tech docs), changelogs and historical responses, and use them as context for every single reply.

-Mistake 3: No escalation rule for sensitive keywords Refund requests, data privacy complaints, bug reports with account loss, all of that must never be answered fully automatically.
-A healthy process has a clear escalation rule: as soon as sensitive terms like "refund", "data privacy", "lawsuit" or "security" appear in a review, it ends up in a separate priority list and is assigned to a human.
-Everything else is potentially a legal issue.
+Mistake 3: No escalation rule for sensitive keywords Refund requests, data protection complaints, bug reports involving account loss, all of these must never be answered fully automatically.
+A healthy process has a clear escalation rule: as soon as sensitive terms like "refund“, "data protection“, "lawsuit“ or "security“ appear in a review, it lands in a separate priority list and is assigned to a human.
+Anything else is potentially a legal problem.

 Is it worth it?
 A quick ROI check